History of Formula One: 2.4-litre V8 engines (2006–2008)

 2006 was the last season with two tyre manufacturers: Japanese manufacturer Bridgestone and French company Michelin.
 In December 2005, the FIA announced that from the 2008 season, there would be only one tyre-supplier.
 Five days later, Michelin announced it would quit Formula One at the end of the 2006 season, leaving Bridgestone as the sole supplier from 2007.
 Renault and Fernando Alonso established early leads in both the Constructors' and Drivers' Championships.
-By mid-season, Ferrari appeared to be making a comeback, however.
+By mid-season, Ferrari appeared to be making a comeback.
 The Italian Grand Prix saw Schumacher reduce Alonso's lead to only two points as Alonso suffered an engine failure.
 The race also saw Ferrari pull ahead of Renault for the first time in 2006.
-However, the race results were largely overshadowed by Schumacher announcing, during the post-race press conference, that he would retire at the end of the season.

-However, an engine failure for Schumacher at the Japanese Grand Prix, along with costly puncture in the final round in Brazil allowed Alonso to secure the Drivers' Championship for the second year running, with Renault also securing the Constructors' Championship.
+The race results were largely overshadowed by Schumacher announcing, during the post-race press conference, that he would retire at the end of the season.
+An engine failure for Schumacher at the Japanese Grand Prix, along with costly puncture in the final round in Brazil allowed Alonso to secure the Drivers' Championship for the second year running, with Renault also securing the Constructors' Championship.